 This function controls the final current value after the Downslope.
 For an explanation of the Crater operation, refer to the trigger sequences explained below.

 7 POSTFLOW

 In the TIG welding modes, this function controls the shielding gas Postflow time.
 In Stick welding mode, this is not used.

-During welding the Sel pushbutton is enabled for the following functions:
+During welding the Sel pushbutton is not enabled.